 A food sensitivity is not a food intolerance.
 A food sensitivity is not a food allergy.

 Confusing right?
 It can be.
-Many people use these terms interchangeably.
+And because of this, many people use these terms interchangeably.
 And while these conditions have many common symptoms, they are quite different.

 What is a food sensitivity?

-Food sensitivities are an adverse reaction or reactions to a food or chemical.
-These reactions can manifest itself in many ways.
-You may experience digestive problems but you may also have other symptoms too.
-Symptoms such as fatigue, brain fog, headaches, rashes and joint pain may also be a result of a food sensitivity.
+Food sensitivities are an adverse reaction or reactions to a food or chemical and these reactions can manifest itself in many ways.
+You may experience digestive problems, but you may also have other symptoms too.
+Symptoms such as fatigue, brain fog, headaches, rashes, and joint pain may also be a result of a food sensitivity.

 These reactions involve the immune system.
 When white blood cells react to a food or chemical they release inflammatory chemicals aka “mediators”.
 These mediators are what cause these various symptoms.
 Symptoms are often not immediate and can depend on how much you consume.

 What is a food allergy?

 A food allergy also involves the immune system and it occurs when the body mistakes a food to be potentially harmful.
 In return, the body defends itself by producing a type of antibody called immunoglobulin E (IgE).
 These IgE antibodies trigger the release of histamine and other inflammatory chemicals.
 These reactions typically occur within minutes of exposure to a couple of hours.

 Symptoms of a food allergy may be similar to a food sensitivity but also often accompanied by swelling, hives, difficulty breathing, and throat swelling.
 Additionally, these reactions can be life-threatening.